isec-tugraz/beanie_cipher/cryptanalysis/edp_elp/README.md

   -l, --linear
 ```

-In the [experiments/] folder we provide example outputs of the program
+In the [experiments](experiments) folder we provide example outputs of the program